 - Emergency rescues should only be made by trained personnel or a rescue service.

 - Always report any concerns you may have regarding confined spaces.

 Additional confined space training is required when (1) the job duties change, (2) there is a change in the permit space program or the permit space operation presents a new hazard, and (3) when an employee’s job performance shows deficiencies.
 Training is also required for rescue team members, including cardiopulmonary resuscitation and first-aid training.
 Employers must certify that training has been accomplished.

-that includes the employee’s name, signature or initials of trainer(s), and dates of training.
+Upon completion of confined space training, employees must receive a certificate of training that includes the employee’s name, signature or initials of trainer(s), and dates of training.
 The confined space training certification must be made available for inspection by employees and their authorized representatives.
 In addition, the employer also must ensure that employees are trained in their assigned duties.
 The term permit-required confined space refers to those spaces that meet the definition of a confined space and contain health or safety hazards, thereby requiring a permit for entry.